 Oh, I’m so glad you asked!
 In 2016, ReedPop started implementing Pre-Show Lotteries for things like autographs and exclusives.
 In 2017, they updated that to include panels at the Main Stage in the Javits.
-As far as I am aware, still in 2018, ONLY Javits Main Stage panels are included in the lottery.
-All other panels are first come, first served including panels at the offsite locations.
+As of 2019, they are including the Hammerstein Ballroom and Hulu Theater at Madison Square Garden.
+All other panels are first come, first served.

 The Pre-Show Lotteries are for the following:

 - Some convention exclusives.
-Last year I think it was only Funko and LEGO who were included.
+This is mostly for Funko items (anything Funko is lottery, regardless of whether or not it’s at the Funko booth).
 If you are interested in exclusives from other vendors, check with those vendors for their policies.

-In 2017, the lottery was up for about a week and a half.
-Within a few days of the lottery closing, winners were notified via email.
+Within a few days of the lottery closing, winners will be notified via email.
 If you’re a winner, you have 48 hours to confirm your attendance or you will lose your spot.

 How Do I Get My Badge?

-Badges purchased by September 9 will be mailed via USPS.
-If you order by August 19 you can choose between “standard” and “priority”, though if you are buying more than 5 badges, they automatically give you priority shipping.
-If you purchased a badge after September 9, you need to take your email confirmation to Will Call.
+Badges purchased by September 15 will be mailed via USPS.
+If you purchase a badge after September 15, you need to take your email confirmation to Will Call.
 They usually have Will Call open a day or two before the convention so that you don’t have to show up that morning and get your badges.

 International attendees can choose to have their badges mailed or pick up at Will Call.